Chapter 46 BWV 128 Auf Christi Himmelfahrt allein

 The initial text is unambiguous----strike up a cheerful sound and announce to all----Jesus has taken His proper place and one day I shall join Him!
 Celebration is led by a solo trumpet, perhaps not used in the fantasia so as not to overshadow the festive horns; Bach very seldom deploys these instruments together.
 Trumpet and strings proclaim the ′cheerful sounds′ with a mixture of fanfare and 'joy' motives.
 The principal melodic direction remains ascending, particularly when the bass enters.

-At this stage the aria has all the appearances of developing into a conventional ritornello da capo.
+At this stage the aria has all the appearances of developing into an orthodox ritornello da capo.

 It is possible that it was the complexities of ideas within passages such as this which made Bach suspicious, and possibly dissatisfied, with von Ziegler's texts.
 Perhaps he felt that she had little real understanding of the balance of images and ideas that made a text suitable for aria, chorus or recitative.
 Sometimes there are just too many thoughts expressed within a few words and, as Bach knew better than anyone, music requires time in order to make its greatest impact.